-Being the capital and the cultural and economical centre, you should see the National Museum where they exhibit most of the historical and current state of the country, which will give you an understand on how Laos became what it is today, after the French left here after World War II.
-You should also not miss seeing Patuxai, the Laos’ version of the Arc de Triomphe, which was built in the 60’s with the cement the US provided for a runway at the local airport.
+As the capital, cultural, and economic centre, you should visit the National Museum, which exhibits most of the country’s historical and current state.
+This will help you understand how Laos became what it is today after the French left after World War II.
+You should also not miss seeing Patuxai, Laos’ version of the Arc de Triomphe, built in the 1960s with the US cement provided for a runway at the local airport.

-You can climb Patuxai for less than $1 and get a pretty good view of the Presidential Palace
+You can climb Patuxai for less than $1 and get a good view of the Presidential Palace.

-Vientiane also has a great promenade where you can enjoy the view of the Mekong River and across the way, its neighbour, Thailand.
-Here you will have some restaurants that will have makeshift outdoor lounges, a simple carpet with cushions for you to admire the sunset while sipping on fruit juice or a La Beer.
+Vientiane also has a grand promenade where you can enjoy the view of the Mekong River and, across the way, its neighbour, Thailand.
+Here, you will have some restaurants with makeshift outdoor lounges, a simple carpet with cushions to admire the sunset while sipping fruit juice or a La Beer.

-Lastly, the most important wat (temple) in Vientiane is the Phra Thatluang (Great Stupa), built sometime between the 9th and 14th century.
-The gold-covered stupa stands at 45 metres high and it’s the national monument where most Laotians gather on an annual basis to celebrate the festival of the same name.
+Lastly, Vientiane’s most crucial wat (temple) is the Phra Thatluang (Great Stupa), built sometime between the 9th and 14th centuries.
+The gold-covered stupa stands 45 metres high, and it’s the national monument where most Laotians gather on an annual basis to celebrate the festival of the same name.

 Phra Thatluang with King Saysetthathirath

-A nice little side trip worth the hour tuk tuk journey is to visit the Buddha Park.
+A nice little side trip worth the hour of the tuk-tuk journey is to visit Buddha Park.
 Yes, a Buddha park.
-It’s an outdoor park with several large concrete sculptures of both Buddhist and Hindu deities.
-Here is the largest of them, the Reclining Buddha.
+It’s an outdoor park with several large concrete sculptures of Buddhist and Hindu deities.
+The largest of them is the Reclining Buddha.

-From Vang Vieng, hire a bike for $3-5 and head out to the outdoor swimming hole known as the Blue Lagoon, especially in a super hot day.
-The bikes range from the coaster, single-gear to well, mountain bike, Laos style.
+You can hire a bike from Vang Vieng for $3-5 and head to the Blue Lagoon, an outdoor swimming hole, especially on a hot day.
+The bikes available range from coasters and single-gear to wells, mountain bikes, and Laos style.

 One of the bridges you’ll cross